joker-b/botzo/page/strobeVolts.md

 image:
   path: https://www.botzilla.com/pix2022/petro/bjorke_NM_DSCF7816.jpg
   thumbnail: https://www.botzilla.com/pix2022/petro/bjorke_NM_DSCF7816.jpg
-categories: [fStop]
+categories: [GearHead]
-tags: [Flash, Tools]
 picless: true
 mastless: true
 nameless: true
 ---
-This list was originally compiled around 2001 to 2005, using generously crowd-sourced measurements.
-Many of the companies listed (and the links to the contributors) have been gone for years (Hi Monolta!).
+This <a href="http://www.botzilla.com/categories/#gearhead">GearHead</a> list was originally compiled around 2001 to 2005, using generously crowd-sourced measurements.
+Many of the companies listed (and the links to the contributors) have been gone for years (Hi Minolta!).
 The list is still hosted here but rarely expanded.
-If you're really in doubt, just get yourself a new Godox and be very happy.
+If you're really in doubt, just get yourself a new <a href="http://www.botzilla.com/fstop/2023/06/17/Traffic.html">Big Godox</a> or <a href="http://www.botzilla.com/gearhead/2021/05/12/Quick-and-Light.html">Tiny Fuji</a> and be very happy.
+The old and flexible <a href="https://www.botzilla.com/gearhead/2021/05/12/Quick-and-Light.html#TLA">Contax TLA 360</a> can be had for a steal, these days.
 {:.notice}

-<h2>Is your old strobe safe to use on your new electronic camera?</h2>
+<h1>Is your old strobe safe to use on your new electronic camera?</h1>

 Some older strobes (and infrared strobe triggers) use high voltages in the trigger circuit.
 For mechanical cameras, this is fine &#151; but many newer, electronically-driven or digital cameras can be damaged by excessive strobe voltages.